thanos-io/thanos/docs/components/compact.md

                                 happen at the end of an iteration.
       --compact.concurrency=1   Number of goroutines to use when compacting groups.
+      --compact.dedup-func=     Experimental.
+Deduplication algorithm for
+                                merging overlapping blocks.
+Possible values are:
+                                "", "penalty".
+If no value is specified, the default compact deduplication merger is used,
+                                which performs 1:1 deduplication for samples.
+                                When set to penalty, penalty based deduplication algorithm will be used.
+At least one replica label has to be set via
+                                --deduplication.replica-label flag.
       --consistency-delay=30m   Minimum age of fresh (non-compacted) blocks before they are being processed.
 Malformed
                                 blocks older than the maximum of